Close Menu

 Most women with cancer of the female genital tract apply for Social Security Disability Insurance (SSDI) benefits.
 This is a benefit that pays a portion of your former monthly income, because you are unable to work due to illness.
 To apply, you must submit an application to the Social Security Administration.
 You can apply online on the Social Security’s website.
 Next, you will need to submit medical evidence to the SSA that proves you cannot work for at least one year.
 This evidence should be from your treating doctor.

 Another option is filing an application for Supplemental Security Income (SSI) benefits.
 The SSI program provides benefits based on financial need.
-Therefore, if you have cancer of the female genital tract, you can qualify for benefits even if you have no work experience.
+Therefore, if you have cancer of the female genital tract, then you can qualify for benefits even if you have no work experience.

 SIGNS AND SYMPTOMS OF FEMALE GENITAL TRACT CANCER